 If you want to understand how the business happens beyond borders, you need to understand imports and exports.
 Along with that, you should learn how the balance of trade and balance of payments work as well.

-- The balance of trade is a part of balance of payment.
-Balance of trade simply deals with the export and import of goods.
+- The balance of trade is a part of the balance of payment.
+Balance of tradeBalance Of TradeThe balance of trade (BOT) is the country’s exports minus its imports.
+BOT is one of the significant components for any current economic asset as it measures a country’s net income earned on global investments. simply deals with the export and import of goods.
 Balance of trade doesn’t include any services (not even the import and export of services; we have a different name for that).

 - Balance of payment, on the other hand, is a much broader concept.
 It includes the balance of trade, the balance of services, balance of unilateral transfers, and balance of payment on capital account.

 The idea behind the balance of payment is to see whether both sides match.
-In other words, we will see whether the total of both sides (debit and credit) will equal to zero (we will see the examples in later sections).
+In other words, we will see whether the total of both sides (debit and credit) will equal zero (we will see the examples in later sections).

 Balance of Trade vs Balance of Payments Infographics